What is this statement about?

 - medical professionals in the event of a medical emergency or if you are unwell

-- the Police, courts or any other regulatory authority
+- the Police, courts or any other regulatory authority if asked to do so for a legal reason

 If we do ask a third party to help us, we will carry out checks to ensure they are trusted and reputable and that their systems will protect and keep your data safe.
 These partners may include mailing houses which process our mailing needs, marketing and research agencies which help us with promotion of the charity and its activities, IT specialists which support our systems, finance houses which process any card payments and research firms.
-We will be happy to provide further details of our trusted partners; if you would like further details, please contact us as above.
+We will be happy to provide further details of our trusted partners; if you would like further details, please contact us as the address above.

 Processing card payments